stfc/PSyclone/examples/psyir/README.md

 ## Example 2:

 Demonstrates how to create and manipulate aggregate types (a.k.a. derived types in Fortran) within the PSyIR.
-This is currently a work in progress and does not yet generate any code (TODO #363).
 To run this example:

 ```sh